tomasmcguinness/dotnet-passbook/README.md

 Creating passes for Apple's Passbook is pretty simple, but requires the use of PKI for signing manifest files, which isn't so simple!
 During the course of building the [PassVerse](http://www.passverse.com), I created a library that performs all the steps in C#.
 I decided to open source this library to other .Net developers.
 It allows you to generate, sign and zip Passbook files for use with Apple's Passbook (Available in iOS 6 and iOS 7).

-## PassVerse Management System
+## Add Passbook support to your applications with PassVerse

-The [PassVerse](http://www.passverse.com) management system handles all aspects of Passbook for you.
-If you want to add Passbook support to your application, look no further.
+[PassVerse](http://www.passverse.com) is an application that handles all aspects of Passbook for you freeing you to focus on your own application.
 It's free to download and use and takes a few minutes to set-up.
-A REST based API makes integration very simple and PassVerse will take care of the creation and updating of passes.
+It offers a powerful REST based APIm making it simple to integrate with your application.
 [Download it now from PassVerse.com ](http://www.passverse.com/downloads).

 ## Requirements